stutrek/redux-action-wrapper/README.md

 // for nested objects
 this.props.userActions.load();

-// and double nested is the same this.props.userActions.preferences.setCity('NYC');
+// and deeply nested is the same this.props.userActions.preferences.setCity('NYC');
 ```